0x-narji/dabbling/README.md

 ## A bunch of code examples -

 * no more, no less.
-* it works where it has been developer, so macOS ia-64.
+* it works where it has been developed, so macOS ia-64.
 * +PoC, a and a few features.

 that's it.